rowellscott/angular-project/README.md

 <h3 align="center">Angular 5, Express.js, MongoDB, Mongoose, Node.js, Passport.js</h3>

 <h4>Overview </h4>
- <p> A MEAN stack application where a single doctor practice can store patient and visit records.</p>
+ <p> A MEAN stack application where a single doctor practice can create, store, and access patient and visit records.</p>

   <h4>Instructions</h4>
   <ul>
   <li>Press the Sign Up link in the upper right.
-Sign-Up for an account as a doctor by selecting doctor from the dropdown.
+Sign Up for an account as a doctor by selecting doctor from the dropdown menu.
 Login if you have an account.
 Sign up as a patient if a doctor user has registered you.</li>

    <h4>Doctors</h4>
    <h5>New Patients</h5>